mistersmee/dotfiles/.local/bin/README.md

 Christopher Peterson's backlight brightness script using /sys/class/backlight.
 Much better solution than using xrandr.
 Also, works with Benedikt Vollmerhaus's brightness_notify.py script.

-## brightness_notify.py
+## brightness_notify.py & battery_notify.py

-Benedikt Vollmerhaus's script to notify if backlight changes.
+Benedikt Vollmerhaus's scripts to notify if backlight changes, and if battery goes beneath a certain level.

 ## dmenumount & dmenuumount